StanislavJPG/mathlab/README.md

 - GraphBuilder (Build any graph that you want!)
 - Forum (Fully math-integrated forum like stackoverflow.com or znanija.com)
 - Community (Almost like social media😊!
 Look for friends and communicate with them via chat, drafts, comments, etc.)
-- Chat (Share your achievements, posts, comments, drafts or just communicate with any theorist that you want in one place!
+- Chat (Share your achievements, posts, comments, drafts or just send audio or text-messages to the any theorist in one place!
 Or just find new friends in math area!)

 ### About this project